Seven Hills I Will Die On

 • It might be a README.md for developers

-• It's ok to link back to Slack discussions for context
+• Link back to Slack discussions for context

 🕵️ Look before you ask